prabath/me/BOOKS.md

 ## Books (Loved Reading)

+* [The Art of Strategy: A Game Theorist's Guide to Success in Business and Life](https://www.amazon.com/gp/product/0393337170), Avinash K. Dixit, Barry J. Nalebuff
 * [Coders: The Making of a New Tribe and the Remaking of the World ](https://www.amazon.com/Coders-Making-Tribe-Remaking-World/dp/0735220565/), Clive Thompson
 * [Educated: A Memoir](https://www.amazon.com/Educated-Memoir-Tara-Westover/dp/0399590501/), Tara Westover
 * [Trillion Dollar Coach: The Leadership Playbook of Silicon Valley's Bill Campbell](https://www.amazon.com/gp/product/0062839268), Eric Schmidt, Jonathan Rosenberg, Alan Eagle